Greenland's prime minister says "we choose Denmark" over the U.S.

 Nielsen appeared with Danish Prime Minister Mette Frederiksen, who said "there are many indications that the most challenging part is ahead of us," according to AFP.

-Vance, who visited Greenland last fall, will be hosting Danish and Greenlandic foreign ministers — along with Rubio — at the White House, a source familiar with the planning confirmed to CBS News.
+Vance, who visited Greenland last year, will be hosting Danish and Greenlandic foreign ministers — along with Rubio — at the White House, a source familiar with the planning confirmed to CBS News.

 President Trump has repeatedly said he wants to acquire Greenland, a semi-autonomous territory of Denmark, citing national security reasons.